wellango/wellango.github.io/_posts/2024-03-15-helicopters.md

   <img src="/images/helicopters-in-nyc/helicopter-complaints-uws.png" width="99%" />
 </p>

-Without legislation to address helicopter tourism, groups like Stop the Chop might want to investigate the reasons behind FlyNYON's decision to change their flight paths.
-This could be helpful in their lobbying efforts aimed at mitigating the impact of helicopter tourism.

 Since I couldn’t get helicopter trajectory data for every day of the month[^1], it is difficult to identify all the causes of the skyrocketing helicopter noise complaints in New York City.
 While I identified that factors such as an increase in helicopter tourism and changes in helicopter flight routes have contributed to the issue.
 People spending more time outdoors and being more cognizant of helicopter noise could also play a role.

+Without legislation to address helicopter tourism, groups like Stop the Chop might want to investigate the reasons behind FlyNYON's decision to change their flight paths.
+This could be helpful in their lobbying efforts aimed at reducing the noise from helicopters in New York City.

 [^1]: If someone can find me the data, I’m happy to do the analysis!